bsl-group/bsl-group.github.io/_posts/utilities/2024-10-20-using-git-for-team-collaboration.md

 We can fork the repo on GitHub in order to contribute to some open source project.
 The forking will copy the open source project from other&rsquo;s account to our own account.
 After that, we can clone that repository to our local computer.
 Later if we wanna contribute to that project, we can do the pull request.
 And then if the original creator of the project accepts the pull request then they can merge it to the original project.

-<h4>This is an adaptation of the post from <a href="https://earthinversion.com/techniques/using-github-for-team-collaboration">earthinversion.com</a></h4>
+<p>This is an adaptation of the post from <a href="https://earthinversion.com/techniques/using-github-for-team-collaboration">earthinversion.com</a></p>